Dan “Danjo” Rainbolt

 – Songwriter, Guitar, Banjo, Vocals

 Dan is an accomplished musician having cut his teeth on the Minneapolis music scene.
 His first instrument was guitar, then came banjo.
-He’s imprinted the styles of Doc Watson and Leo Kottke on his soul.
+He’s imprinted the styles of Doc Watson, Leo Kottke and Earl Scruggs on his soul.
 Those influences are evident when you hear his delightful finger picking style.

 Dan’s life experiences are evident in the many songs he has written; “Travelin’ Blues” about his time in Spain, “Maple Lake” about his grandfather Ray’s cabin in Maple Lake, Minnesota, “Spanish Eyes” and multiple other songs.

-Dan’s banjo playing grew immensely when he joined the twin cities irish/celtic band “The Tinkers”.
-His many years of finger picking guitar make Dan a natural at Banjo.
-He has developed a unique style part Leo Kottke, part Earl Scruggs.
-His vocals, banjo solos and fills are the backbone of RMP’s great sound.
+Dan’s banjo playing matured when he joined the Twin Cities Irish/Celtic band “The Tinkers.”
+His many years of finger picking guitar led to his unique banjo styling.
+His vocals, guitar, banjo solos and fills are the backbone of RMP’s great sound.

 Dave “Dobro Dave” Kuenstler